Pump it!

-In the small Dutch town of Lemmer is a marvel of human engineering.
-It’s the world’s largest and still active steam pumping station – Ir.
-D.F Woudagemaal.
+The small Dutch town of Lemmer is home to a marvel of human engineering: the DF Wouda Pumping Station, the world’s largest and still in use!

 Written by Michael Turtle